Diet in diabetes: Later developments

 Not all diabetes dietitians today recommend the exchange scheme.
 Instead, they are likely to recommend a typical healthy diet: one high in fiber, with a variety of fruit and vegetables, and low in both sugar and fat, especially saturated fat.

 A diet high in plant fibre was recommended by James Anderson.
 This may be understood as continuation of the work of Denis Burkitt and Hugh Trowell on dietary fibre, which may be understood as a continuation of the work of Price.
 It is still recommended that people with diabetes consume a diet that is high in dietary fiber.

-In 1976, Nathan Pritikin opened a centre where patients were put on programme of diet and exercise (the Pritikin Program).
+In 1976, Nathan Pritikin opened a centre where people with diabetes were put on programme of diet and exercise (the Pritikin Program).
 This diet is high on carbohydrates and fibre, with fresh fruit, vegetables, and whole grains.
 A study at UCLA in 2005 showed that it brought dramatic improvement to a group of people with diabetes or pre-diabetes in three weeks, so that about half no longer met the criteria for the disease.